How long will Probate take?

 If the assets are all in the UK and are property or investments with recognised companies and banks then usually obtaining values is quick and straight-forward.

-Where the deceased died, in the UK or aboard, and whether the deceased lived abroad or in the UK.
+…and whether the deceased lived abroad or in the UK

 If the deceased died or lived or was born abroad then the domicile of the deceased must be checked.
 Domicile is complicated and a lot of information is required by HMRC before they will give a decision on whether the deceased had UK domicile or foreign domicile.